 Option 6: Take An Active Part In The Neighborhood

-If you’re only seen to be talking about your business then you’re not only going to get on people’s nerves but probably be reported by the community — not great when you live across the road from them.
+If you’re only seen talking about your business, you will not only get on people’s nerves but probably be reported by the community — not great when you live across the road from them.

 So make sure you mix it up — if your neighbors are looking for recommendations on the best local florist or daddy day care center, then taking two minutes to help them out will start to get your name out there as a reliable and friendly source.